You can adopt in Scotland if you're:

 You may also be able to take Shared Parental Leave and Pay.

-Adoption UK is a charity offering advice, support and information to families who want to adopt, or who have already adopted.
+Adoption in Scotland is a charity offering advice, support and information to families who want to adopt, or who have already adopted.
 They also have factsheets on their website with more information about adopting.

 Get support: The organisation's Scottish helpline: 0131 201 2489 (Monday to Friday from 10am to 2.30pm)